vicbab/space-killers/README.md

 ## For Windows

 Make sure you have python 3.2 or newer installed.
-You need to install pygame version 1.9 for your version of python.
+You need to install the pygame module version 1.9 for your version of python.

 Extract file to a folder of your computer.